lithops-cloud/lithops/runtime/aws_ec2/README.md

 ```

 This command will create an image called "lithops-ubuntu-jammy-22.04-amd64-server" in the target region.
-If the image already exists, and you want to updete it, use the `--overwrite` or `-o` parameter:
+If the image already exists, and you want to update it, use the `--overwrite` or `-o` parameter:

 ```
 lithops image build -b aws_ec2 --overwrite